 Join us for a fantastic group trek over a long-weekend or midweek along the world famous Tour du Mont Blanc (TMB) trail – perhaps the best known long distance trek in the Alps.
 We’ve timed it so you can fly into Geneva airport in the morning and be hiking the same afternoon.
-At the end of the trip we’ll get you back to the airport in time to catch a late flight, giving you four day’s hiking over a four day holiday.
+Then at the end of the trip, we’ll get you back to the airport in time to catch a late flight, giving you four day’s hiking over a four day holiday.
 We start hiking in La Visaille, close to Courmayeur in Italy, and finish the trek in Les Houches in the Chamonix Valley, back in France.
 In two full days and two short days on the trail we trek nearly half of the full Tour du Mont Blanc route.

 If you want to stay in Chamonix for a few days after the trek, we can also provide a transfer back to the airport at a later date.

 As this trip is sold as a package, specific terms and conditions apply in addition to the general White Marmotte terms and conditions.
-You also have specific rights under EU and French Package Travel rules.
+You also have extra rights under EU and French Package Travel rules.

 Day 1: Pick up from Genva Airport or Chamonix.
 Walk from La Visaille to Rifugio Elisabetta